Château de Châteauneuf-sur-Loire

 The Château de Châteauneuf-sur-Loire is a French castle, built in the 17th and 18th centuries, located in Châteauneuf-sur-Loire in the department of Loiret in the Centre-Val de Loire region.

-The Loire Navy Museum (Musée de la Marine de Loire) is located in the old stables of the castle.
+The Loire Maritime Museum (Musée de la Marine de Loire) is located in the old stables of the castle.

 Geography

 Originally, the castle was built in the former province of Orléanais of the Kingdom of France.

 The building is located in the natural region of the Loire Valley, at the corner of the Douves and Aristide-Briand squares, in the town center of the commune, near the north bank of the Loire.

 History

 The construction of the castle began in the 17th century.
 Certain parts and structures of the seigneurial residence are made using a yellow calcareous stone from the quarries of the town of Apremont-sur-Allier.
 The blocks of stone were then transported by waterway via the course of the Allier, then that of the Loire using flat-bottomed boats.

 It was bought between 1792 and 1794 by the Orléans architect Benoît Lebrun who had a large part of the building destroyed.
 It retained only the rotunda, a gallery, the orangery, the outbuildings and the entrance pavilions.
 He died there on September 29, 1819.

 The commune of Châteauneuf-sur-Loire bought the castle in 1926 and set up schools and the town hall there.